Marketing ethics: Marketing strategy

-Further issues in marketing ethics
+Further issues

 Marketing ethics overlaps with environmental ethics in respect of waste problems associated with the packaging of products.

 Some, such as members of the advocacy group No Free Lunch, have argued that marketing by pharmaceutical companies is negatively impacting physicians' prescribing practices, influencing them to prescribe the marketed drugs rather than others which may be cheaper or better for the patient.

 Ethical thinking is responding to situations that deal with principles concerning human behavior in respect to the appropriateness and inappropriateness of certain communication and to the decency and indecency of the intention and results of such actions.
 In other words, ethics are distinctions between right and wrong.
 Businesses are confronted with ethical decision making every day, and whether employees decide to use ethics as a guiding force when conducting business is something that business leaders, such as managers, need to instill.
 Marketers are ethically responsible for what is marketed and the image that a product portrays.
 With that said, marketers need to understand what good ethics are and how to incorporate good ethics in various marketing campaigns to better reach a targeted audience and to gain trust from customers.

 Marketing ethics, regardless of the product offered or the market targeted, sets the guidelines for which good marketing is practiced.
 When companies create high ethical standards upon which to approach marketing they are participating in ethical marketing.
 To market ethically and effectively one should be reminded that all marketing decisions and efforts are necessary to meet and suit the needs of customers, suppliers, and business partners.
 Ethical behavior should be enforced throughout company culture and through company practices.